acareaga/trelora-leaderboard/README.md

 # Trelora LeaderBoard

 The personal project is the final pair project in Module 3 at Turing.
-It's a Rails and React application that displays internal sales data, customer feedback, and the agent leaderboard on office TV screens.
+It's a Rails and React application that displays internal transaction data, customer feedback, and the agent leaderboard on office TV screens.

 [Project Outline](https://github.com/turingschool/lesson_plans/blob/master/ruby_03-professional_rails_applications/self_directed_project.md)